sfc-gh-akelkar/pdf-ocr-with-position/DEMO-GUIDE.md

 Use these if you need guaranteed good results:

-### **Cross-Document Queries:**
+### **Cross-Document Queries (Search all 3 PDFs):**
-1. "What are the dosing schedules?" ✅ TESTED
+1. **"What is the dosing schedule for nivolumab?"** ✅ RECOMMENDED
-2. "What biomarkers are measured in these studies?" ✅ TESTED
+   - Returns: Nivolumab 3 mg/kg Q2W, Ipilimumab dosing
+2. **"What disease or tumor types are being studied?"** ✅ RECOMMENDED
+   - Returns: Advanced Refractory Solid Tumors, SCCHN, Melanoma
+3. **"How is clinical response evaluated?"** ✅ RECOMMENDED
+   - Returns: RECIST 1.1 criteria, response definitions
-3. "What is the ECOG performance status requirement?" ✅ TESTED
+4. **"What is the study phase and design?"** ✅ GOOD
-4. "What prior therapies are allowed?" ✅ TESTED

-### **Single-Document Queries:**
+   - Returns: Phase 1/2, cohort design, randomization

-(Select specific document first)
+### **Single-Document Queries (Select specific PDF first):**
-1. "What is the treatment duration?"
+1. **"What is the NCT number and official study title?"** ✅ RECOMMENDED
+   - Perfect for showing precision
-2. "What is the primary endpoint?"
+2. **"What is the protocol number and revision date?"** ✅ GOOD
+   - Concrete facts with clear citations
-3. "Describe the study design"
+3. **"Who is the study sponsor?"** ✅ GOOD
-4. "What is the response evaluation criteria?"
+   - Simple fact extraction
+4. **"What ECOG performance status is required?"** ✅ GOOD
+   - Specific eligibility criterion

-### **Complex Queries:**
+### **Live Q&A Backup Queries:**
-1. "What is the NCT number and study title?"
+1. "What is the IND number?"
-2. "What is the phase of this study?"
+2. "What is lirilumab?"
-3. "Who is the sponsor?"
+3. "How long is the treatment period?"
-4. "What disease is being studied?"
+4. "What are the primary objectives?"

 ### **⚠️ AVOID These (Fragmentation Issues):**
-- "Compare inclusion criteria across protocols" - Too fragmented
+- ❌ "Compare inclusion criteria across protocols" - Headers separated from content
-- "What are the exclusion criteria?" - Headers without content
+- ❌ "What are the exclusion criteria?" - Too fragmented
+- ❌ "What biomarkers are measured?" - Not detailed in these protocols
-- "Compare safety requirements" - Section headers only
+- ❌ "Compare safety requirements" - Section headers only
+- ❌ Any "list all" or "compare all" queries - Won't work well with current chunking

 ---